 Terms & conditions

-- You are providing your information to Christchurch Creative not British Tennis Shop, Instagram (or any other social media channel).
+- You are providing your information to Style and Decor UK not British Tennis Shop, Instagram (or any other social media channel).

 - Entrants must live in the UK.